British Academy Television Award for Best Actor

 This is a list of the British Academy Television Awards for Best Actor.
 The Best Actor award was initially given as an "individual honour", without credit to a particular performance, until 1962, when Rupert Davies won for his performance in Maigret.

 Since 1970, nominees have been announced in addition to the winner.
 The Actor category was split into Leading Actor and Supporting Actor starting in 2010.

 Michael Gambon holds the record of most wins in this category with four, including three consecutive wins, followed by Robbie Coltrane with three, all of them also being consecutive.
-Benedict Cumberbatch was received the most nominations for this award, with six.
+Additionally, Alan Badel, Peter Barkworth, Sean Bean, Alec Guinness, Mark Rylance, John Thaw, and Ben Whishaw, all have received the award twice.
+Benedict Cumberbatch has received the most nominations for this award with six, followed by Coltrane with five.